Illuxel/Forward-Lib/README.md

-## Alo API for messenger
+## API for Forward (Messenger)

-This is social-messenger API based on QT Framework.
+This is library for messaging based on QT Framework.

 ## List of tasks